airo-ugent/airo-mono/airo-blender/docs/tutorials/03_keypoints_dataset/README.md

 Tutorial 3 - Creating a COCO Towel keypoints datasets :dvd:
 ===========================================================
 In the last tutorial we saw how to build up a Blender in scene.
-In this tutorial we build on that knowledge to build a more complex scene, but we won't elaborate too much.
+In this tutorial we build on that knowledge to build a more complex scene.
+The scene building is pretty straightforward, so we won't elaborate too much.
 The focus here is on explaining how we can use these scenes to generate entire datasets.

 In our cloth folding research, we rely on the detection of keypoints on the border of the cloth.